celenagu/lexicon/README.md

 - Words scale based on recency: newer entries appear larger
 - Expandable entries: words are clickable to reveal related notes and timestamps
 - Live-updating content: words are pulled from a connected Google Sheet
-- Hidden knick-knacks here and there
+- Fun buttons!

 ## Background

-I realized recently that I don't really take the time to reflect on myself.
-My mind moves forward at a mile a minute; sometimes I dont even think in words, thoughts just fly through my mind.
+I realized recently that I don't really know the ins and outs of my mind.

-In reality, I'd love to create a 1:1 linked database of my mind, but unfortunately, I don't quite have the means nor the time to accomplish that...
+In reality, I'd love to create a 1:1 linked database of my brain, but unfortunately, I don't quite have the means nor the time to accomplish that...
 So this project is a mini representation of that idea, a collection of words, objects, and phrases that stick with me.

 ## Implementation Notes